-To take the election on the Schedule CA, the federal deduction is taken on line 32, column A, as usual, but the election for California will be on line 36, column B or C. Write: "408 election" to the left of the line.
+To take the election on the Schedule CA (540 or 540NR), the federal deduction is taken on Section C, line 19, column A, as usual, but the election for California will be on Section C, line 22, column B or C. Write: "408 election" to the left of the line.

 Following is a summary of the California IRA deduction allowed.
-To calculate any adjustments to your IRA deduction see Schedule CA (540) instructions.
+To calculate any adjustments to your IRA deduction, see Schedule CA (540 or 540NR) instructions.

 California law is the same as federal law.
 For a SIMPLE IRA, an elective deferral may be made for up to the amount listed in the chart below.
-For a Traditional IRA, the most that can be contributed is the smaller of:
+For a traditional IRA, the most that can be contributed is the smaller of:

-- · The amount listed in the chart below or - 100% of your compensation.
+- The amount listed in the chart below or - 100% of your compensation.